Jav4nsJuice/Othello/README.md

 After Othello is working correctly and the AI working correctly and is able to play Othello as a player, we have to do the following experiments and modifications:
 -  Calculate the average time the AI takes to make its move.
 -  Make sure the AI is making a move in less than 10 seconds.
--  Get the total number of expanded states by the AI.

 That is basicly the description of the problem and objectives.